deepak/learn-java/QUESTIONS.md

 5. was going to ask, is there a method to get the boolean value ?
    but the question is non-sensensical
    as only boolean can be a conditional
-   !!null of !!1 is not a boolean
+   !!null or !!1 is not a boolean
    ie. no autocast from a type to boolean
    but if there a method to be overridden for converting to boolean ?